-This is the stage where individuals first begin to question their sexuality.
+This is the stage of coming out where individuals first begin to question their sexuality.
 They may start to notice that they are attracted to people of the same gender, but they may not be sure what this means.
 They may feel confused, scared, and anxious about these new feelings, and they may try to suppress them.

 Stage 2: Identity Comparison